performance is astonishing…”

 a story of possession, madness and arrogance as it tells

-in 1917.
-The show promises to build on the success
+U-boat in 1917.
+I hope the show builds on the success

-of Cthulhu and we can't wait to dive down into
+of Cthulhu and I can't wait to dive down into

 depths of madness.
-We just hope Mike can cope with it all!
+I just hope I can cope with it all!

 With photos, reviews and the video trailer all to follow

 later in the year, stay tuned for more news as it is

 AUDIO VERSION MP3 Released from the Depths !